SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 # Swish m-commerce Direct API

+{% include alert.html type="neutral"
+                      icon="info"
-> Swish is an one-phase payment method supported by the major Swedish banks.
-  When implementing the direct m-commerce scenario, Swedbank Pay performs a payment that the consumer/end-user confirms directly through the Swish mobile app.
+                      body="Swish is an one-phase payment method supported by the major Swedish banks.
+When implementing the direct m-commerce scenario, Swedbank Pay performs a payment that the consumer/end-user confirms directly through the Swish mobile app." %}

 ## Introduction